 I Work Out

-Ok so we don’t have Ryan Reynolds’ workout regimen, but we do know that 30 mins of exercise 5 times a week dramatically reduces your risk of cardiovascular disease.
-Whether that’s a brisk walk with your dog or the “One Punch Man” workout, any type of movement will release those endorphins and make you feel all that much better.
+We don’t have Ryan Reynolds’ workout regimen, but we do know that 30 mins of exercise 5 times a week dramatically reduces your risk of cardiovascular disease.
+Whether that’s a brisk walk with your dog or The Best Workout Routine Ever, According to Science, any type of movement will release those endorphins and make you feel all that much better.

 What’s up, doc?